-Alan Jolley is writing a series of Better Beta tips for Rock and Ice magazine and each tip is based about a technique from one of our videos.
+Alan Jolley is writing a series of Better Beta tips for Guide Tricks for Climbers and each tip is based on a technique from one of our videos.
 Each tip has a video clip available for viewing so you can see what the words mean.
 As an aid to your learning the text of the Better Beta tip is included next to each clip.

 Remember these clips have been compressed so you can view them over the internet.
 The quality of the DVDs is much higher.
 You may need a Quicktime Plug-in to view the clips.